dip-proto/fastly.js/fastly-vcl/vcl-functions/fastly_specific_functions.md

 ### Parameters

 - `key`: The string to hash
-- `seed`: A seed value for the hash function
+- `seed`: A seed value for the hash function (must be an integer literal)
-- `from`: The lower bound of the range for the returned hash value
+- `from`: The lower bound of the range for the returned hash value (must be an integer literal)
-- `to`: The upper bound of the range for the returned hash value
+- `to`: The upper bound of the range for the returned hash value (must be an integer literal)

 ### Return Value